 The purpose if the liaison groups is to ensure good collaboration with the geodetic community, both the European and national level, and to make formal agreements about data exchange, securing the NRT GNSS ZTD data for the future.
 In E-GVAP-I it has been found beneficial to operate with a small liaison group for the European level, and to have a somewhat larger expert team on data processing, the meetings of which then covers a significant part of the liaison work.
 In addition E-GVAP representatives must be partaking in important meetings for the geodetic society, such as the yearly EUREF symposium.
 This is much appreciated by the geodetic community, and has proven a very important way of establishing new contacts and maintaining old.
-Finally liaison travel money shall include ad hoc help to NMS in the phase of establishing contacts and agreements with national GNSS site owners or processing centre, and inclusion of representatives from new processing centres in the expert team meetings, to provide effective guidance in proper processing and ease their set up, leading to faster inclusion of data from regions with poor coverage.
+Finally liaison travel money shall include ad hoc help to NMS in the phase of establishing contacts and agreements with national GNSS site owners or processing centre, and inclusion of representatives from new processing and ease their set up, leading to faster inclusion of data from regions with poor coverage.